huggingface/blog/setfit-absa.md

 ## Running inference

 At inference time, the test sentence passes through the aspect candidate extraction, resulting in test instances using the template `aspect_candidate:test_sentence`.
 Next, non-aspects are filtered by the aspect/non-aspect classifier.
 Finally, the extracted aspects are fed to the sentiment polarity classifier that predicts the sentiment polarity per aspect.

+In practice, this means the model can receive normal text as input, and output aspects and their sentiments:

 **Model Input:**
 ```